-Innovative Teaching & Learning Awards
+Innovative Teaching & Learning Grants

 The Center invites the Cornell teaching community to propose projects that explore new tools and emerging technologies, approaches, and teaching strategies to facilitate vibrant, challenging, and reflective learning experiences at Cornell.